Saturday, 25, Apr, 2026

 Headnote :

-Held, that s.
-5(4) and proviso to s.
-3 of the Prevention of Corruption Act, 1947 (II of 1947) and the corresponding s.
-5-A of the Prevention of Corruption (Second Amendment) Act, 1952 (LIX of 1952) are mandatory and not directory and that an investigation conducted in violation thereof is illegal....
+It was determined that sections 5(4) and the proviso to section 3 of the Prevention of Corruption Act, 1947 (II of 1947), along with the corresponding section 5-A of the Prevention of Corruption (Second Amendment) Act, 1952 (LIX of 1952), are mandatory rather than directory.
+Consequently, any invest...

 Sri Monohar Das Mohanta Vs. Charu Chandra Pal & Ors [1954] INSC 125 (20 December 1954)